ViggenKorir/CodeChallange_wk_01/README.md

-#Week One Code Challange
+# Week One Code Challange

- ##challange one: Student Grade Generator
+## challenge one: Student Grade Generator

  This code prompts the user to enter their marks, validates if the marks are within the valid range,then based on the marks entered, it evaluates and assigns a grade of A, B, C, D, or E. Finally, it logs the grade to the console.

-##challange two: Speed Detector
+## challenge two: Speed Detector

 This is a speed detector that prompts the user to enter their car speed.
 It then compares the entered speed with a speed limit of 70.
 If the speed is less than or equal to the speed limit and greater than or equal to 0, it logs "OK" to the console.